sajjanjyothi/airportlocator/README.md

 - https://github.com/uber-go/zap

 ## ToDo
-- more error hadling in endpoint
+- more error handling in endpoint
 - Authentication addition to endpoint
 - Helm chart not tested